 Our program's greatest strength is its dedicated faculty who possess a balance of professional experience with academic credentials.
-We offer students a selection of undergraduate majors and MBA concentrations.
+We offer students a selection of undergraduate majors and minors and a MBA with specializations.
 Additionally, we reach students worldwide through online learning and international partnerships.
 We are continually exploring new opportunities to spread the mission of Concordia University Chicago.